Digger - November 14, 2009

 Recently, the Borrego Sun ran a story that included a sad tale about a would-be developer of an outsized, up-scale RV park in Borrego Springs who was frustrated because the San Diego county Department of Planning and Land Use is demanding he comply with the fire code before allowing him to commence work on the project and is threatening to ask the County Board of Supervisors to resolve it "politically."

-Specifically, the issue revolves around a requirement for a second fire station that was "tied to the approval of Rams Hill" thirty years ago, but it was never built.
+Specifically, the issue revolves around a requirement for a second fire station that was "tied to the approval of Rams Hill" thirty years ago, but never built.
 The station is necessary to meet mandated response times for developments on the south slope of the valley, including Montessoro (previously known as Rams Hill) and the proposed RV park among others.
 The developer therefore knew, or should have known, about the requirement from the gitgo .
 His permit for the RV park has been pending for many years and he has received a number of extensions to complete the application process.
 In all that time, he should have found a way to make it happen rather than try to game the system; but he did not.

 Moreover, there are a number of other permits pending for projects in the same area that are stalled for the same reason; i.e., lack of sufficient fire protection.
 If the RV park were allowed to go forward, all of the other developers, of course, would demand the same exemption from the response time requirement.